BRITISH VALUES FOR JOHN HUNT ACADEMY

 Democracy – what do we do?

-The principle of democracy is consistently being reinforced at John Hunt Primary School.
+The principle of democracy is consistently being reinforced at John Hunt Academy.
 All children have the opportunity to influence decision-making and to have a voice within school.

 The School Council is led by Mrs Martin, who is part of the school’s ‘Personal Wellbeing & Cultural Awareness’ team.